The Problem: Defective Electronic Steering Column Lock

-Widespread defects in the Electronic Steering Column Lock (ESCL) can disable the push-button ignition in a wide range of Nissan and Infiniti vehicles.
+For years, there have been widespread defects in the Electronic Steering Column Lock (ESCL) that disabled the push-button ignition in a wide range of Nissan and Infiniti vehicles.

 The ESCL’s primary job is to keep the steering wheel locked until you bring your key fob in range of the vehicle.
 It’s meant to prevent theft.
 Once the ESCL detects the your key fob, it unlocks the steering wheel and lets you go on your merry way.